AdrianLThomas/altCrypt/README.md

 # altCrypt
 Symmetric file encryption/decryption library for .NET.
 No messing around with streams - this library does that for you! (but you're welcome to continue using them too).

-This is currently in alpha.
-Breaking changes will be ongoing.

 The library can be used in your own applications.
 Or you can use the command line utility to encrypt your files manually.
 GUI's are a work in progress.